annaeliana7/JavaScript-Capstone/README.md

 ## 🤝 Kanban Template

-This project was developed using a Kanban board approach.
-The Kanban board used during the development of this project can be accessed here: [Group Project](https://github.com/annaeliana7/JavaScript-Capstone-Kanban/projects/1)
+This project was developed collaboratively using the Kanban board approach.
+We utilized a Kanban board throughout the project's development, which is accessible via [Group Project](https://github.com/annaeliana7/JavaScript-Capstone-Kanban/projects/1)

 <br>